 - I would like to meet with you (to try to sell everything I just mentioned)

 Keep in mind that a cold email is similar to a cold call in that you are typically reaching out to a prospect that is not actively looking to purchase what you are selling.
-As a result, when you approach with such a “I am a sales person with something to sell” frame, the prospect might not only get turned off right away, but they are also in an easy position to object by saying to “I do not need that right now”.
+As a result, when you approach with such a “I am a salesperson with something to sell” frame, the prospect might not only get turned off right away, but they are also in an easy position to object by saying, “I do not need that right now”.

 6. Avoid talking about your products and company

-In order to minimize how much a sales person that you look like, try to avoid talking too much about your company, what it does, what products you offer, what they do, etc.
+In order to minimize how much you look like a salesperson, try to avoid talking too much about your company, what it does, what products you offer, what they do, etc.

 We are all self-serving a little bit.
 This means that one of the main things we care about is our stuff and how we can improve things for ourselves.
 This is why your natural instinct draws you toward talking about your products – it is you following your self-serving instincts.

 If you become more aware of this, you can see that your prospect is also self-serving.
 When you lead by talking about your products, you are trying to address your self-serving interests and ignoring the prospects.
 This cannot only turn off a prospect, but it can also make it more difficult to grab a prospect’s attention.

 With this knowledge, you can hack this process to make things go in your favor by resisting your urge to talk about your products (all about me) and focusing more on the prospect’s interests (all about you).

 7. Focus more on your value your products and services offer